-Solid waste operations within our Eastern and Western regions comprise a full range of non-hazardous solid waste services, including collection, transfer stations, and disposal facilities.
-Revenues in our Eastern and Western regions consist primarily of fees charged to customers for solid waste collection and disposal, landfill, landfill gas-to-energy, transfer and recycling services.
+Solid waste operations within our Eastern, Western and Mid-Atlantic regions consist of a comprehensive range of solid waste services.
+Our Eastern and Western regions are comprised primarily of solid waste collection, transfer station, and disposal facilities.
+Revenues derived from our solid waste operations in our Eastern and Western regions consist primarily of fees charged to customers for solid waste collection and disposal services, including landfill, transfer station and transportation, while also providing landfill gas-to-energy and processing services.
+Our Mid-Atlantic region is comprised of collection facilities and a transfer station facility.
+Revenues in our Mid-Atlantic region consist primarily of fees charged to customers for solid waste collection and transfer services.
 We derive a substantial portion of our collection revenues from commercial, industrial and municipal services that are generally performed under service agreements or pursuant to contracts with municipalities.
 The majority of our residential collection services are performed on a subscription basis with individual property owners or occupants.
 Landfill and transfer customers are charged a tipping fee on a per ton basis for disposing of their solid waste at our disposal facilities and transfer stations.
 We also generate and sell electricity, renewable energy credits, and energy capacity payments at certain of our landfill facilities.

 Collection.
 A majority of our commercial and industrial collection services are performed under one-to-five year service agreements, with prices and fees determined by such factors as: collection frequency; type of equipment and containers furnished; type, volume and weight of solid waste collected; distance to the disposal or processing facility; and cost of disposal or processing.
-Our residential collection and disposal services are performed either on a subscription basis (with no underlying contract) with individuals, or through contracts with municipalities, homeowner associations, apartment building owners or mobile home park operators.
+Our residential collection services are performed either on a subscription basis (with no underlying contract) with individuals, or through contracts with municipalities, homeowner associations, apartment building owners or mobile home park operators.

 Transfer Stations.
-Our transfer stations receive, process and transfer solid waste, collected primarily by our various residential and commercial collection operations, for transport to disposal facilities by larger vehicles.
+Our transfer stations receive, process and transfer solid waste, collected by our various residential and commercial collection operations along with volumes from various third party service providers, for transport to disposal facilities by larger vehicles.
 We believe that transfer stations benefit us by: (1) increasing the size of the wastesheds which have access to our landfills or third-party disposal facilities; (2) reducing costs by improving utilization of collection personnel and equipment; and (3) helping us build relationships with municipalities and other customers by providing a local physical presence and enhanced local service capabilities.